Probably everyone has seen a human skeleton or a picture of one. But did you ever think about what the skeletal system does?

 The joints, due to their construction, the demands placed on them and ways they must move unfortunately can easily be injured.
 The knee is a prime example.
 It is been said that the knee is one of the most complex and unstable joints in the body.
 Nevertheless, they are involved in every step we take.
 If you are a football fan you almost certainly have heard about players regularly sustaining knee injuries like a torn meniscus or damaged ACL (anterior cruciate ligament).

-The forces involved in many common car accident scenarios can also cause joint injuries.
+The forces involved in many common car accident scenarios can also cause joint injury.
 Although any joint can be injured in a car accident, injuries to shoulders, knees and ankles are some of the most common types of joint injuries we have seen happen as a result of car wrecks and other vehicle accidents.
-In a joint injury caused by a car wreck the bones of the joint can be broken or tendons, ligaments, or other structures in the joint injured.
+In joint injuries caused by car crashes the bones of the joint can be broken or tendons, ligaments, or other structures in the joint injured.
 Even a seemingly minor auto accident can cause trauma to a joint.

 Joint and Injury Basics